-On 20 March 2020, Boris Johnson told all nightclubs, theatres, and cinemas to close ‘as soon as possible’.
+On March 20 2020, Boris Johnson told all nightclubs, theatres, and cinemas to close “as soon as possible”.
 Six days later, lockdown came into effect across the UK.
-Thousands of events were cancelled, and the shutters came down on live performance, from huge outdoor events like Download festival and Notting Hill Carnival, to tiny DIY gigs and theatre runs.
-A return to ‘normal’ programming remains a distant and speculative prospect, meaning our experiences of live performance will be mediated through technology for the foreseeable future.
+Thousands of events were cancelled, and the shutters came down on live performance – from huge outdoor events like Download Festival and Notting Hill Carnival, to tiny DIY gigs and theatre runs.
+At the time of writing, a return to ‘normal’ programming remains a distant and speculative prospect, meaning our experiences of live performance will be mediated through technology for the foreseeable future.
 So how are individuals and organisations adapting and evolving?
 Can technologically mediated live events save an industry from collapse?
-Are there any silver linings or is this cultural apocalypse?
+Are there any silver linings or is this a cultural apocalypse?

-Music venues, theatre and festivals developed online live streams: bagpipers in bedrooms on live YouTube channels like Quarantunes and entire theatre festivals streaming weeks of content.
-National theatres screened recordings and new productions emerged, such as 14/48, a ‘speed theatre festival’ developed at breakneck pace in collaboration with the Attenborough Arts Centre, where 34 plays were produced in 24 hours or less (and which will have a second edition on 20 and 21st November).
-However, the move to present work online is not a future proof model.
+Music venues, theatre and festivals developed online live streams: bagpipers in bedrooms on live YouTube channels like Quarantunes, and entire theatre festivals streaming weeks of content.
+National theatres screened recordings and new productions emerged, such as 14/48, a ‘speed theatre festival’, developed at breakneck pace in collaboration with Attenborough Arts Centre at the University of Leicester in the UK: 34 plays were produced in 24 hours or less.
+However, the move to present work online is not a future-proof model.

-The Music Venue Trust has 928 members and counting, and represents grass roots music venues across the UK.
+The Music Venue Trust (MVT) has 928 members and counting, and represents grassroots music venues across the UK.
 They recently surveyed members and found just 168 venues to be delivering regular streaming.
-Of these, 52% had never done any streaming pre-Covid, with an additional 27% having never offered this on a regular basis.
+Of these, 52% had never done any streaming pre-COVID-19, with an additional 27% having never offered this on a regular basis.
 Only 34 venues had some sort of streaming that predated the pandemic.
-The MVT is now looking at establishing a collaborative platform so members and artists can collectively promote and market their online events, and in the months to come, CEO Mark Davyd expects the numbers of venues offering streaming to grow.
+The MVT is now looking at establishing a collaborative platform so members and artists can collectively promote and market their online events, and in the months to come.
+CEO Mark Davyd expects the numbers of venues offering streaming to grow.

 However, the economic model for these online events is dire (there is no comparable data for theatres yet).

-Davyd does point out that this doesn’t apply to dramatic one-off productions like Nick Cave’s cinematic Alexandra Palace show, or Ellie Goulding’s The Brightest Blue Experience pay per view concert, but these events point to the fact that not all live streams are created equal.
-There are a myriad creative possibilities in how technology can mediate live events, and has the potential to unlock new creative and technological applications, and they are unlikely to replace in-person events.
+Davyd does point out that this doesn’t apply to dramatic one-off productions like Nick Cave’s cinematic Alexandra Palace show, or Ellie Goulding’s The Brightest Blue Experience pay-per-view concert; but these events point to the fact that not all live streams are created equal.
+There are myriad creative possibilities in how technology can mediate live events, with the potential to unlock new creative and technological applications.
+However, they are unlikely to replace in-person events.

 Audience enthusiasm for attending events in person remains high – 93% of respondents to a Society of London Theatre survey said they were looking forward to returning to theatres once they reopen.

-In the meantime, while some plays were simply broadcast without audiences, and bands played to a webcam, other productions have integrated technology into their productions, such as Kieran Hurley’s Bubble, a play set entirely on Facebook which uses a cast of European actors who have rehearsed exclusively over Skype and filmed on their own cameras.
+In the meantime, while some plays were simply broadcast without audiences, and bands played to a webcam, other productions have integrated technology into their productions.
+Kieran Hurley’s Bubble, a play set entirely on Facebook, uses a cast of European actors who have rehearsed exclusively over Skype, and was filmed using their own cameras.